starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 - Try setting your joysticks to "dinput" instead of "xinput" in Wine control panel
     - Follow the [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings) instructions above.
     - If your joysticks are showing up as "Connected(xinput)", select them and click "Override" to set them to dinput.
+- Thrustmaster T16000 sticks may not appear in the Game Controllers list unless DLL overrides for dinput and xinput are added:
+    - Use the LUG Helper's Maintenance menu `Open Wine prefix configuration` option
+    - In the Wine configuration window, select the `Libraries` tab.
+    - Use the `New override for library` dropdown to add overrides for `dinput` and `xinput`.
+    - If there is more than one `xinput` entry, add them all.

 ### Some of your joystick axis aren't recognized / don't map
 - Check that the game has not set the deadzone for this axis to 100%